-Businesses coming out of the global pandemic provide a catalyst for the need to rethink the arrangement of office spaces.
+Businesses coming out of the global pandemic provide a catalyst for the need to rethink the arrangement of office spaces and consider alternative workplaces.
 Currently, changing the location and the way people are working is normal.

 Key points to remember